In the guide below, we explain and compare renewable vs non renewable resources.

 What Are Renewable Resources?

-Renewable resources are resources that replenish at a rate that is equal to or greater than the rate they are consumed at
+Renewable resources are resources that replenish at a rate that is equal to or greater than the rate they are consumed or used at

 What Are Non Renewable Resources?